lizmat/articles/on-raku2.md

 everybody else nowadays, follow blogs and online news sources.
 It's from them that I know that the "sister language" narrative is something that really only has meaning inside the Perl echo chamber.
 Outside of it, people are generally interested in new and fun things to do.
-And Perl 6 is for increasingly more people, one of those.
+And Perl 6 is just that for an increasing number of people.

 That is **my** world view.
 Which does not include any managers discarding Perl on the grounds of the name or perceived status.
 Simply because **I**